geoffreybennett/alsa-scarlett-gui/FAQ.md

 If MSD Mode is enabled, you need to disable it and restart your interface to get access to its full functionality.

-When you plug the interface in, there'll be a tiny read-only virtual disk that has a link to the Focusrite product registration page; until you turn off MSD Mode not all features of the interface will be available.
+When you plug the interface in, there’ll be a tiny read-only virtual disk that has a link to the Focusrite product registration page; until you turn off MSD Mode not all features of the interface will be available.